 - You must be very careful with net names so that they don’t get confused in the hierarchy of the multi-channels.

 The problem boils down to this: if a new task becomes too daunting then the users will go back to the old way of doing things.
-In the case of schematic design, this means that you will see more flat schematics instead of hierarchical designs.
-Designers know that flat schematics are more bulky, less intuitive, and take more time to create and work with.
+In the case of schematic circuit design, this means that you will see more flat schematics instead of hierarchical designs.
+Designers know that flat schematics are bulkier, less intuitive, and take more time to create and work with.
 They will default to creating a flat schematic because there is less chance of them making a mistake.

-A sheet of hierarchy opened from the top level block symbol in an Altium Designer schematic
+A sheet of hierarchy opened from the top-level block symbol in an Altium Designer schematic

-The answer to our pain is in a schematic capture system that has its basis in a PCB CAD design platform that is based on a unified data model.
+The answer to our pain is in a new world schematic capture system that has its basis in a PCB CAD design platform that is based on a unified data model.
 With the data already prepared to work together throughout the design, it is much easier for the connectivity to work in a hierarchical design.

 This reduces the workload on the designer in managing files and configuration settings and makes the process of creating a hierarchical schematic more intuitive.
-With designers routinely working in hierarchical schematics, it will promote more logical looking schematics, encourage team design, and reduce the workload with design reuse.
+With designers routinely working in hierarchical schematics, it will promote more logical-looking schematics, encourage team design, and reduce the workload with design reuse.

 We have found that Altium Designer® gives us the schematic capture system that works the best for hierarchical designs.
-You can easily create a child design from a new block symbol, or pull in an existing design into your current session and associate it with block symbol.
+You can easily create a child design from a new block symbol, or pull in an existing design into your current session and associate it with a block symbol.
 Altium Designer also lends itself well to multi-channel hierarchical design and design reuse.
 If you haven’t tried it yet you should take a look at it.
-With Altium Designer as your PCB design software, you will be able to see the ways that hierarchical design will save you time and effort.
+With Altium Hierarchal Designer as your PCB design software, you will be able to see the ways that hierarchical design will save you time and effort.

 Would you like to find out more about how Altium Designer can help you to open up a whole new world of hierarchical schematic design?
 Talk to an expert at Altium Designer.